-To determine eligibility for the award, the Defense Supply Center uses a best value computerised system that collects vendors' past performance data and translates it into a numeric score, ranging from zero to 100.
+To determine eligibility for the award, the Defense Supply Center uses a best value computerised system that collects vendors' past performance data and translates it into a numeric score. ranging from zero to 100.
 To qualify for a gold medal, the contractor must have had a perfect score of 100.
-A score between 98.0 and 98.9 Radio Frequency Electronic Warfare provided about \$4m in spare parts to The Defense Supply Center in 2005.
+A score between 98.0 and 98.9 warrants a bronze medal.
+Radio Frequency Electronic Warfare provided about \$4m in spare parts to The Defense Supply Center in 2005.
 These spare parts support the ALR-56C, ALR-56M Radar Warning Receivers (RWR) and ALQ-131 Receiver Processor (RP) hardware.
-These parts supwarrants a bronze medal.

-US and around the world.

-NSS, for the 13th consecutive year, received the gold port various depots in the award for providing nearly \$500,000 of spare assemblies to support F-16 avionics testers and B-1 test equipment at various depot locations.
-BAE Systems' Land & BAE Systems' Land & Armaments operating group was also awarded a bronze award for supplying more than 600 different weapon system repair parts to various DLA locations in support of the company's tracked armoured vehicles.
+These parts support various depots in the US and around the world.
+NSS, for the 13th consecutive year, received the gold award for providing nearly \$500,000 of spare assemblies to support F-16 avionics testers and B-1 test equipment at various depot locations BAE Systems' Land & Armaments operating group was also awarded a bronze award for supplying more than 600 different weapon system repair parts to various DLA locations in support of the company's tracked armoured vehicles.